 9 Avenue S.E. is Inglewood's showcase mid-rise corridor, but its form is being pushed to the upper limits.
 The intersection of 9 Avenue and 12 Street S.E. is a community defining center, and a transition that will set the tone for Ramsay's new main street heading south.
-The introduction of the 2018 Draft ARP height and FAR maps created confusion on expectations for the scale of these corridors.
+The introduction of the 2018 Draft ARP height and floor area ratio maps created confusion on the expectation for the scale of these corridors.
 Embedded in the 2018 Draft ARP is the beginning of an urban design solution by recognizing important gateways and centers along the corridor.
 The following proposes an urban design rationale to clarify and establish design direction for the corridor.

-- G.1: Generally, the scale of the 9 Avenue and 11/12 Street S.E. corridors should maintain a mid-rise character at 20.0m height with exceptions as noted below. - G.2: The location at the west edge of 9 Avenue S.E. is a highly visible and traveled gateway into the entire community.
+- G.1: Generally, the scale of the 9 Avenue S.E. and 12 Street S.E. corridors should maintain a midrise character range between 20.0m and 22.5m in height with exceptions as noted below. - G.2: The location at the west edge of 9 Avenue S.E. is a highly visible and traveled gateway into the entire community.
 A taller element at this corner provides a vertical entry statement and a gateway compositional element.
-Limited width and varied heights will reduce shadow impacts.

-- G.3: The intersection of 9 Avenue and 12 Street S.E. allows for intensification and an iconic centering element- taller buildings marking the center of Inglewood/9 Avenue S.E. and a place where Ramsay's new main street meets the 9th Avenue SE. corridor. - G.4: Extra height can be achieved on redevelopable sections of the south side of 9 Avenue S.E. through an urban form transition as referenced in D.4, but limited by shadow impact as illustrated in Figure G-2. - G.5: Height on the north side of the corridor should not increase shadowing to the north from a 20.0m height reference at back of lot, and should respect the mid-rise scale of 9 Avenue S.E. at 20.0m 22.5m. - G.6: Although the upper storeys on new buildings should focus on residential uses, these corridors serve as the commercial heart of the community and should be identified as Neighbourhood Mixed-Use, Commercial Major with Active Frontages along the ground storey.
+Limited width and varied heights will reduce shadow impacts. - G.3: The intersection of 9 Avenue and 12 Street S.E. allows for intensification and an iconic centering element taller buildings marking the center of Inglewood's 9 Avenue S.E. and a place where Ramsay's new main street meets the 9 Avenue SE. corridor. - G.4: Extra height can be achieved on redevelopable sections of the south side of 9 Avenue S.E. through an urban form transition as referenced in D.4, but limited by shadow impact as illustrated in Figure G-2. - G.5: Height on the north side of the corridor should not increase shadowing to the north from a 20.0m height reference at back of lot, and should respect the mid-rise scale of 9 Avenue S.E. that ranges between 20.0m and 22.5m. - G.6: Although the upper storeys on new buildings should focus on residential uses, these corridors serve as the commercial heart of the community and should be identified as Neighbourhood Mixed-Use, Commercial Major with Active Frontages along the ground storey as defined by the Guidebook for Great Communities.

-9 Avenue S.F.
-Mid Rise Corridor
+9 Avenue S.E.
+Mid-Rise Corridor

-As a transition to Mid-Rise scale (up to 12 storeys) from Low-Rise scale (up to 6 storeys) along portions of 9 Avenue S.E., a strategy is proposed to allow a transition within the site, subject to shadow impacts limitations.
-This is only possible on limited portions of 9 Avenue S.E. on the West end between 9 Avenue and 11 Street S.E., and on the East adjacent to the Blackfoot Truck stop site where parcels transition to the Mid-Rise scale.
+As a transition to Mid-Rise building scale (up to 12 storeys) from Low-Rise building scale (up to 6 storeys) along portions of 9 Avenue S.E., a strategy is proposed to allow a transition within the site, subject to shadow impacts limitations.
+This is only possible on limited portions of 9 Avenue S.E. on the west between 9 Avenue and 11 Street S.E., and on the east adjacent to the Blackfoot Truck Stop site where parcels transition to the Mid-Rise building scale.
 As illustrated to the right, portions of the south side of 9 Avenue S.E. can increase by approximately 4 storeys where there is an appropriate stepback from the street.
-Additional height on the North Side of 9 Avenue S.E., where parcels back onto "Limited" low density areas can not transition to "Mid-Rise" and would have a negative shadow impact as shown.
-This strategy can be replicated on other corridors seeking to maintain a heritage Mid-Rise Streetscape.
+Additional height on the north side of 9 Avenue S.E., where parcels back onto "Limited" low density areas cannot transition to "Mid-Rise" as it would have a negative shadow impact as shown.
+This strategy can be replicated on other corridors seeking to maintain the historical scale of Mid-Rise Streetscape (buildings of 6 storeys or less).